ata-nas/record-rest-api/README.md

 # README for MedicalRecord by Atanas Atanasov

-First off, a BIG thanks to you Hristina!
-You are absolutely amazing and this experience was great for me.
-Will be remembered and cherished deeply!

-Note: This was actually WAY longer than this, like 5 times, but with finalizing the project, I realize how much has changed and now a lot of things here are removed which is cool!
-My code became really self-explainatory (at least to me it is) and I do not feel the need to be endlessly expressive for every detail.

 ## Task:

 Create REST API to handle the processes that concern patients' visits to doctors